Green Vessel with 3 Double Handles exhibited at the Frick Pittsburg

-Repurposed plastic, hot glue, resin, acrylic polymer, mica, paint
+Repurposed plastic, hot glue, acrylic polymer, resin, paint, mica, glass frit

 Shari Mendelson lives and works in Brooklyn and upstate New York.
 She is inspired by art history, and particularly by ancient Greek, Roman, and Islamic glass and terra-cotta artifacts— the sorts of works that make one think about what the material remains of peoples meant for posterity, and what the discarded and forgotten material of our own civilization shall someday say about us.
 With, in her own words, “equal parts play and reverence” Mendelson reinterprets these works using found pieces of discarded plastics— though almost without fail, at first glance a viewer falls under the impression that they are looking at ancient objects.
 The curved, concave, convex, and oblong forms that plastic waste takes on provides Mendelson with a wealth of material.